Importing Data from Salesforce.com using SOQL

 Enforcing Picklist Values

 If you are pulling values from columns of ‘Pick list’ type in Salesforce, you have an option to create drop-down lists right inside of Excel in each row of the data for such columns.
-To enable this feature, you will need to check the ‘Enforce pick list values’ box in the Get Data dialog before running the query.
+To enable this feature, you will need to check the ‘Enforce pick list values’ box in the Options tab of the Get Data dialog before running the query.

 Populating your multi-select pick lists will be really easy too: